rajeshwarpatlolla/TimePickerForIonicFramework/README.md

     > cd TimePickerForIonicFramework

+4) Now install npm modules

+    npm install

+5) Now install bower components / dependencies using

+    bower install

-4) use the following command to run the application.
+6) Once all the above steps completes successfully, use the following command to run the application.

 	> ionic serve